 Storm tracks often provide information that helps forecast the snow to water ratio.
 Tracks near oceans have more liquid water in clouds which usually produces lower snow-liquid ratios.

 For weather enthusiasts, here's a table from the National Oceanic and Atmospheric Administration (NOAA) that gives a statistical relationship between amounts of snow that fall and the corresponding water equivalent at specified temperature ranges.
-The water equivalent and snowfall amounts are listed in inches.
-Temperature ranges are listed in degrees Fahrenheit.
+The water equivalent and snow fall amounts are listed in inches.
+Temperature ranges are listed in degrees Farenheit.
 These values are only approximate.